wangziqi2013/wangziqi2013.github.io/_posts/2022-08-09-reuse-cache.markdown

 cleared.
 Eviction decisions are made randomly for blocks having the NRR bit bring 1.
 **If all blocks have NRR bit being 0, a case that the paper did not cover,** I think the reasonable action is to reset all block's NRR bit to 1, and then a random tag entry is evicted from the set.
+Meanwhile, data slots are evicted using either NRR or a variant using the Clock algorithm.
+As mentioned earlier, the range for victim search on the data array is dependent on associativity.